Christmas is the day when Jesus was born.

 In Denmark and in Germany, parents decorate the Christmas tree secretly and it is only at dinner time on Christmas Eve that the rest of the family sees the beautiful tree.
 The whole family gathers to watch as the tree’s lights are turned on for the first time.

-The Christian story is that there was no hotel room, or a room at an inn, for Joseph and Mary when they arrived in Bethlehem so the innkeeper said they could stay in the stable.
+The Christian story is that there was no room in a hotel, or inn, for Joseph and Mary when they arrived in Bethlehem so the innkeeper said they could stay in the stable.
 It was there that Jesus was born and a manger filled with hay to feed the animals was used as a crib for the newborn baby.
 Gifts are given at Christmas time, because three kings or wise men travelled to Bethlehem, each with a gift to give the newborn Jesus.
 They arrived at the stable on the twelfth night after Christmas, or 6th January.
 Many people make a small nativity scene in their homes with a stable scene.
 Some include the three kings and others also include shepherds and animals.
 Most churches have a big nativity scene, and the baby Jesus is placed in the manger at midnight on Christmas Eve.

 For many children, Santa Claus comes on Christmas Eve and leaves presents for them to find in the morning.
 Children hang up stockings for him to fill with goodies, or else Santa leaves the presents under the Christmas tree.
 Santa is also called Father Christmas or Saint Nicholas.